euvl/vue-notification/README.md

 | name           | String  | notify        | Defines the instance name.
 It's prefixed with the dollar sign.
 E.g. `$notify` |
 | componentName  | String  | notifications | The component's name |

+P.S.
+Setting `componentName` can cause issues when using SSR.

 ### Props

 All props are optional.